 Washington Program also offers a 10-week non-credit Summer Program.

 The credit option allows students to enroll for up to 8 units of course work.
-Just as on campus, tuition prices are based on a per credit cost and application fees may apply.
+Just as on campus, tuition prices are based on a per-credit cost and application fees may apply.
 If eligible, students may apply financial aid to the program.
 Please see the financial aid page for more information.
 NOTE: Research seminars are NOT offered during the summer.

 The non-credit option (internship only) has no enrollment fee.
-Students do not earn academic credit, but do received transcript notation for their internship.
+Students do not earn academic credit, but do receive transcript notation for their internship.
 Students cannot apply financial aid to the program because they are not receiving academic credit.